mozilla/fxa/packages/fxa-content-server/docs/query-params.md

 Force a particular AB test.

 #### Options
-* `connectAnotherDevice` - the "connect another device" experiment that encourages users to set up multiple devices.
+* `disabledButtonState` - Are the submit buttons on signin/signup disabled?
-* `mailcheck` - provide a tooltip to correct common domain name errors in the email.
+* `sendSms` - Allow users to send an SMS containing a Firefox Mobile installation link

 ### `forceExperimentGroup`
 Force the user into a particular AB test experiment group.